yanaginx/DSA-note/stack-queue.md

    The front and rear pointer will be set to NULL

-- Second encounter: Removing rear element of the queue:
+- Second encounter: Removing front element of the queue:

    Only the front pointer is updated